You are currently viewing Substitutes for White Pepper

 Substitutes for White Pepper

-White pepper is commonly used in creams, light-colored dishes and in white sauces.
-White peppers are also used in a lot of French dishes for their ability to disappear in creamy sauces, but they are also a good option when you need a milder pepper flavor than you would get from black peppers.
-White pepper is used to a great extent in recipes for appearance only, usually in white sauces where you might not want dark specks.
-You can certainly substitute black pepper for white pepper, knowing that the black specks will show.
+White pepper is commonly used in creams, light-colored dishes, and white sauces.
+White peppers are also used in many French dishes for their ability to disappear in creamy sauces, but they are also a good option when you need a milder pepper flavor than you would get from black peppers.
+White pepper is used greatly in recipes for appearance only, usually in white sauces where you might not want dark specks.
+Knowing that the black specks will show, You can substitute black pepper for white pepper.

 The best substitutes for White pepper are: